Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - Text and artwork for the loginpage and minor homepage adjustments.

+- 💥 Due to unknown reasons, some files reverted to their original version.
+I need to restore the previous commit from GitHub.

 - Text and artwork for the memberpage and added nav for memberpage.

+- 👁️ Can't select the input blocks and button of loginpage.

+- Text and artwork for the register page.
+Complete the register component.
+Add some decorate.